 Who Owns WhatsApp and Why You Should Be Using It

 There is an app for everything.
-In fact, one of the most popular types of apps is for communication.
+One of the most popular types of apps is for communication.
 Think of all the social media apps that you probably have on your phone.
 Facebook, Twitter, Instagram, Tumblr, Tinder, Bumble, Kik, and WhatsApp.
 But, who owns WhatsApp, and what is the long and controversial history behind it?
 Should you use it?
 Let’s get started!

 WhatsApp: The Early Years